makersacademy/rps-challenge/README.md

 - As with all good OOP testing, all unit tests have been isolated using doubles, mocks, stubs & spies.

 ## Task
 Knowing how to build web applications is getting us almost there as web developers!
 The Makers Academy Marketing Array ( **MAMA** ) have asked us to provide a game for them.
 Their daily grind is pretty tough and they need time to steam a little.
-Your task is to provide a _Rock, Paper, Scissors_ game for them so they can play on the web with the following user stories:
+Your task is to provide a _Rock, Paper, Scissors_ game for them so they can play on the web fulfilling the following requirements.

 ## User Stories
 ```